Frequently Asked Questions

 10. Why aren’t applicants from private post-secondary institutions that offer the APN program eligible for this bursary?

-At this time, private post-secondary institutions are not recognized as part of the APN Education Incentive Bursary and therefore applicants from such schools are not eligible for this incentive.
+At this time, private post-secondary institutions do not qualify as part of the APN Education Bursary and therefore applicants from such schools are not eligible for this bursary.

-Qualifying applicants must sign a return of service (ROS) agreement to receive the APN Education Incentive Bursary.
+Qualifying applicants must sign a Return of Service (ROS) agreement to receive the APN Education Bursary.
 This agreement is between the APN bursary recipient and the Ministry of Health of BC.
-The return of service commits the applicant to working as a licensed practical nurse within BC’s public health system upon graduation for a minimum of 12 months with a ‘qualifying employer’.
+The ROS commits the applicant to working as a licensed practical nurse within BC’s public health system upon graduation for a minimum of 12 months with a ‘Qualified Employer ’.

-13. Are students registered in practical nursing programs eligible to apply for the APN education incentive bursary?
+12. Are students registered in practical nursing programs eligible to apply for the APN Education Bursary?

 This bursary is specific to students in Access to Practical Nursing Programs and not Practical Nursing Programs.

-Recipients of the APN bursary are not eligible for the Internationally Educated Nurse (IEN) or the Return to Practice Nursing (RTPN) bursary programs (and vice versa).
+Recipients of the APN bursary are not eligible for the Employer Sponsored Earn and Learn Programs and / or Ministry related bursaries such as the Internationally Educated Nurse (IEN) or the Return to Practice Nursing (RTPN) bursary programs and Priority Program Bursaries (and vice versa).

 Bursary recipients are required by law to return all bursary funds under the following circumstances:

-• The bursary recipient withdraws or is asked to withdraw from the APN program and is therefore unable to fulfill commitments outlined in the return of service (ROS) agreement.
+- The bursary recipient withdraws or is asked to withdraw from the APN program and is therefore unable to fulfill commitments outlined in the Return of Service (ROS) agreement, unless exceptions are made by the Ministry of Health,

 You can search for nursing job listings by public health employer on the BC Health Careers website.

-17. Do I need to be registered with the BC Care Aide & Community Health Worker Registry or with the BC College of Nurses and Midwives to be eligible for the APN Education Incentive Program?
+16. Do I need to be registered with the BC Care Aide & Community Health Worker Registry to be eligible for the APN Education Program?

 APN bursary applicants must be registered with the BC Care Aide & Community Health Worker Registry.
 This step ensures that all bursary applicants meet the minimum standard professional requirements set out by the Registry.